+ WHAT ARE THE REQUIREMENTS?

 + WHAT IS ALL THIS CODE USED FOR?

-I can almost guarantee that I have the worst business plan for a start-up company.
-That is because after you've taken and paid for the course the first time, YOU'RE WELCOME TO TAKE IT AGAIN FOR FREE! *
+I can almost guarantee that I have the worst business plan for a start-up business, that is because after you've taken and paid for the course the first time, YOU'RE WELCOME TO TAKE IT AGAIN FOR FREE! *

 This benefit exists because at the end of the day, I'm not just running a business, I'm trying to educate people, and some people need a longer time to absorb the information than others, and that's completely fine!